panacloud/learn-angular/step54_view_encapsulation/readme.md

 https://toddmotto.com/emulated-native-shadow-dom-angular-2-view-encapsulation

-Also read the "View Encapsulation" and "Shadow Dom" sections of the chapter "Advanced Components" of our text book:
+Also read the "View Encapsulation" and "Shadow DOM Encapsulation" sections of the chapter "Advanced Components" of our text book:

 https://www.ng-book.com/2/